 So what’s a stay at home momma to do?

-Well, since hibernating until Spring isn’t an option… I’ve come up with a list of 100 cabin fever busters.
-None of these ideas require you to leave the house – which is great for families like us that only have one car!
+Well, since hibernating until Spring isn’t an option… I’ve come up with a list of 100 cabin fever fixes.
+These ideas don’t require you to leave the house – which is great for families like us that only have one car!

-1. Put on a cooking show – My daughter Miss C loves watching the kid cooking challenges.
+1. Put on a cooking show – My daughter Miss C loves watching the kid cooking challenges (be careful which shows you watch on the Food Network – not all support our Christian family values with their contestant features).
 So we’ve found a great way to fill an afternoon is to put on our own cooking show!
-It doesn’t have to be a complicated recipe, something as simple as pancakes can be turned into a fun experience.
+It doesn’t have to be a complicated recipe, something as simple as pancakes can be turned into a fun experience!

 2. Vlog – You don’t need fancy cameras, your phone or laptop camera will do just fine.
-My kids love recording themselves and mimicking their YouTube faves (KittiesMama!), and the best part is they are creating memories for mpm and dad to cherish as they grow up.
+My kids love recording themselves and mimicking their YouTube faves (shoutout to KittiesMama), and the best part is they are creating memories for mom and dad to cherish.

 3. Put on a play – Let your kiddos creative juices flow!
 Then sit back and watch them shine!

-4. Set up a pretend coffee shop/cafe – You can use your regular coffee mugs or do what I do and keep a stash of disposable coffee cups on hand (thank you Dollar Tree!).
-Then let the kids create all of the (calorie free!) mocha lattes they want!
+4. Set up a pretend coffee shop/cafe – You can use your regular coffee mugs or do what I do and keep a stash of disposable coffee cups on hand.
+Or pick up one of these cute sets – perfect for those little hand.
+Then let the kids create all of the calorie free mocha lattes they want!

 7. Car shopping – After shopping for a new truck, this is a new fave for my kids.
 They line up their Matchbox cars and take turns selling and buying the cars.

-8. Grocery store – Grab some of your reusable shopping bags and line up some canned goods.
+8. Grocery store – Grab some of your reusable shopping bags and line up some dry goods on your counter… and wahlah you have a family grocery store!
 You can even sneak in some spelling and handwriting practice by having your kiddos write their own grocery list!

 9. School – Reverse the tables and have mommy (and some stuffed animals) be the students!